 Revising the standard of care to require Contractors and Service Providers to adhere to "Best Industry Practice" in mitigating climate risk and ensure that the Project meets its "Net Zero Objectives".

 Why use this?

-This clause enables a project to be aligned with the goals of the Paris Agreement to ensure that during construction and on completion, the Project meets net zero objectives and is capable of withstanding the physical climate change risks which may arise and impact the resilience of the Project.
+This clause aligns a project with the goals of the Paris Agreement to ensure that during construction, and on completion, it meets net zero objectives and is capable of withstanding the physical climate change risks which may arise and impact its resilience.